bhagyas/puppet-alfresco/README.md

 * Custom Order of the Bee theme

 #### <a name='included-addons'></a>Included addons
+Honeycomb edition includes a small set of tested and trusted open source add-ons verified by the Alfresco Add-ons commitee of Order of the Bee.

 A small list for now but soon to be growing
 * Google docs integration
 * [Javascript console](https://addons.alfresco.com/addons/javascript-console)